rajan-khadkaa/nextjs-authentication-fullstack/README.md

 # Fullstack Authentication with Next.js

 This is a simple fullstack authentication system built with Next.js.
+[Demo] (https://nextjs-authentication-fullstack.vercel.app/)

 ## Features

 - User registration and login
 - Password hashing for security
 - JWT for session management
-- Protected routes
+- Protected routes using middleware

 ### Tools and Libraries Used